LeetLLM

 The model generates malformed JSON for tool arguments.
 This happens more often than you'd expect, especially with smaller models.

-The fix: Retry with an error message so the model can attempt to fix its JSON format.
+Retry with an error message so the model can attempt to fix its JSON format.
 Alternatively, use a constrained generation mode like structured outputs if your provider supports it.
+By wrapping the JSON parser in a try-except block, we catch decoding failures.
+We then append the error as a tool response, prompting the model to re-generate valid arguments in the next iteration.

 python